For any donations…

 I have set up a Facebook page ‘Jo Barlow -

 Plus a Facebook support group for others who either have or had a Hemangioblastoma and are living with the after effects.

 I have also met with my MP to help try to change both the diagnosis and support of benign brain tumour patients and raise awareness of the symptoms with General practitioners and health professionals.
 Plus trying to support different brain tumour charities in their various aims.

-I am hoping to continue to share my story with as many people as possible, supporting others that are in a similar situation, as well as still doing small amounts of art work (albeit in a different way to before) and occasionally helping with my husband’s business.
+I am hoping to continue to share my story with as many people as possible, supporting others that are in a similar situation, and continue moving forwards.